 I’ll be updating this guide over time as I think of more questions or information to add.
 If you have any questions, please ask in the comments.

 If you want to make more money and an online selling business is something that intrigues you, flipping is a fantastic way to get started.
 Like I said in the intro, there’s no barrier to entry and it’s actually a lot of fun too.

 There’s really no excuse to not get started this week (or today even).

 The entire arbitrage market (buying low and selling high) is a tremendous opportunity right now thanks to the internet, and I expect it to stay that way for the foreseeable future.

 I’ve been thinking a lot lately about how used item flipping is a great gateway to selling online, so I’ve also been thinking about ways to get more people doing it.
 One idea I really like is setting up some sort of ‘flipping challenge’ similar to what Gary V did last year, but also offering some prizes.

 It would be free to enter, and the idea would be starting with some small amount like $20 and seeing who could turn that into the most money within a specific period of time.

-There is obviously a lot I still need to figure out about this, but if it is something you are interested in, Click Here and I’ll keep you updated.
+There is obviously a lot I still need to figure out about this, but if it is something you are interested in, comment below with any ideas you have.